Palpa province: History

-The Palpa Province has been involved with several pre-Columbian societies, from the Archaic Period to the Late Intermediate Period.
+The province of Palpa has been involved with several pre-Columbian societies, from the Archaic Period to the Late Intermediate Period.
 As a result, there are traces from these civilizations, which include the Nasca Lines and various archeological sites near Palpa, Peru, including Pinchango Alto.
 Other sites include: Pinchango Bajo, Mollake Chico, PAP-294, PAP-365, PAP-64A and PAP-64B, Juaranga, Los Molinos, Estaqueria, La Muña, El Arenal, Chillo, Parasmarca, PAP-379, Pernil Alto, and Huayuri.
 There has been work done here in 3D modeling of the Nasca Lines.

 Artifacts from the following civilizations have been found in the chronology of the Palpa Valleys: Paracas, Nasca, Wari, and the Inka.
 Like many other Andean civilizations, there is overlap between them.
 Other civilizations include the Loro and Chakimpampa, but little is known as there is a gap in the Middle Horizon Period.
 Each period, and with them the civilizations, had different styles of ceramics, which aided in the organizing of the timeline of the area.